doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: removed `RemoveNamespacedAssets`.

+The `RemoveNamespacedAssets` schema visitor has been removed.

 ## BC BREAK: removed the functionality of checking schema for the usage of reserved keywords.

 The following components have been removed: